 You see, payments technology has come a long way.
 We have an almost endless range of options in our private lives, including Apple Pay, challenger banks, and more.

-But company payments are still stuck in last century.
+But company payments are still stuck in the last century.
 And as you can probably tell from the tone of this introduction, they shouldn't be.
 There's a far better substitute that suits virtually every business out there.

 Let's start with a basic definition.